AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 Alternative test cases should have similar expected results.

+### Remarking a person

+#### Leaving a remark on a person successfully

+**Prerequisites:**
+1. List all persons using the `list` command.
+At least 5 persons are in the list.

+**Steps:**
+1. Test case: `remark 1 r/Birthday on 31 July.`.

+**Expected Result:**
+1. The remark of specified person is updated to show the respective remark.
+2. *Person List* shows all persons in FINDvisor.
+3. *Command Result Box* outputs a successful execution message with new remark.
+4. *Command Box* is cleared.

+**Alternative Test Cases:**
+- `remark 3 r/Wants to get into investing.
+Wants $100,000 in savings by end of year.`.

+Alternative test cases should have similar expected results.

+#### Removing a remark from a person

+**Prerequisites:**
+1. List all persons using the `list` command.
+At least 5 persons are in the list.
+2. First person in the displayed list has an existing remark.

+**Steps:**
+1. Test case: `remark 1 r/`.

+**Expected Result:**
+1. The remark of specified person is updated to be empty.
+2. *Person List* shows all persons in FINDvisor.
+3. *Command Result Box* outputs a successful execution message with new remark.
+4. *Command Box* is cleared.

+**Alternative Test Cases:**
+- `remark 5 r/`.

+Alternative test cases should have similar expected results.

+#### Invalid value or command format used for updating remark of a person

+**Prerequisites:**
+1. List all persons using the `list` command.
+Multiple persons are in the list (less than 100000).

+**Steps:**
+1. Test case: `remark 1 r/Birthday on 31/7.`.

+**Expected Result:**
+1. Remark is **not updated** for any person.
+2. Input in the *Command Box* remains and turns red.
+3. Error details are stated in the *Command Result Box*.

+**Alternative Test Cases:**
+- `remark r/`
+- `remark -1 r/Birthday on 31 July.`
+- `remark 100000 r/Birthday on 31 July.`
+- `remark 1 r/Birthday on 31 July r/`

+Alternative test cases should have similar expected results.

 ### Deleting a tag

 1. Deleting a tag while all persons are being shown